Asymptotic Theory for Two-Way Clustering: Proof of Theorem 1

 \section{Proof of Theorem 1}

 The proof strategy is as follows.
-I first prove Lemma \ref{lem:scalar_CLT}, which is a central limit theorem (CLT) for scalars that permits weights on the random variable.
+I first prove Lemma \ref{lem:scalar_CLT}, which is a central limit theorem (CLT) for scalars.
 The proof of Lemma \ref{lem:scalar_CLT} relies on Lemmas \ref{lem:ross3.1} to \ref{lem:4th_moment}.
 Lemmas 2 to 4 derive an upper bound on the Wasserstein distance between a pivotal statistic and standard normal $Z$.
 Lemmas 5 to 7 then show that the derived upper bound is $o(1)$.
-With Lemma \ref{lem:scalar_CLT}, the multivariate CLT of Theorem \ref{thm:multivariate} is obtained by using the Cramer-Wold device.
-The remainder of the proof proceeds in the following order: (i) introduce definitions and notation, (ii) state Lemma \ref{lem:scalar_CLT}, (iii) state and prove Lemmas \ref{lem:ross3.1} to \ref{lem:4th_moment}, (iv) prove Lemma \ref{lem:scalar_CLT}, (v) state and prove Lemma \ref{lem:lln} that is required for consistent variance estimation, then (vi) complete the proof of Theorem \ref{thm:multivariate}.
+With Lemma \ref{lem:scalar_CLT}, the multivariate CLT of Theorem \ref{thm:main} is obtained by using the Cramer-Wold device.
+The remainder of the proof proceeds in the following order: (i) introduce definitions and notation, (ii) state Lemma \ref{lem:scalar_CLT}, (iii) state and prove Lemmas \ref{lem:ross3.1} to \ref{lem:4th_moment}, (iv) prove Lemma \ref{lem:scalar_CLT}, then (v) complete the proof of Theorem \ref{thm:main}.